tding1/CDFI/extended_version/README.md

         --inactive
 ~~~

-You will get the sparsity analysis for each layer like the following:
+You will get the sparsity analysis (actually only density is shown) for each layer displayed like the following, where `In`/`Out` denote the number of input/output channels of each layer for the original model and `In'`/`Out'` denote the reduced number of input/output channels of each layer given the density ratio (by taking the square root), as explained in the paper.

 ~~~bash
                                Name                 Density  In  Out   In' Out'